amber-lang/amber-docs/docs/0.6.0-alpha/basic_syntax/variables.md

 pub let config_value = "default"
 ```

 These variables can then be imported and used in other modules.
-(See the [Importing](importing) section for more details.)
+(See the [Importing](basic_syntax/importing) section for more details).

 # Constant {#const}